 Why Does Your John Deere Lawn Mower Overheat?

-The engine used in an air-cooled small engine requires oil that differs from the oil used in a liquid-cooled engine.
+The air-cooled small engine used on a lawn mower requires engine oil that differs from the oil used in a liquid-cooled engine.

 Gas-powered small engines (including Kohler, Briggs & Stratton, and Kawasaki) on a John Deere riding mower, lawn tractor, and zero-turn mower use air-cooled engine oil with a high concentration of zinc.
 Zinc is an additive used as a cooling agent.